tobyweston/blog/source/_posts/2012-09-15-daily-standups-dont-work.md

 description: "The daily standup doesn't work for most teams.
 We've become brow beaten to mechanically go through the motions and we've stopped asking 'why are we doing this?'"
 ---

 At some point it seems that the standups I've been attended have stopped working.
 They've certainly moved away from the original intention to improve collaboration and communication.
 I'm not sure I can put my finger on why, but I'm not getting much out of them any more.
 It's led me to think that standups just don't work.
 At least in most of the environments I've encountered.
-So I've been thinking about what could work in their place.
+So I've been thinking about what could work in their place and I think its just to _talk_ more.

 <!-- more -->

+## Typical Problems

 Some typical problems I see again and again include standups taking too long; standups becoming a tool to chase progress or apply pressure and attendees glazing over when it's not their turn to speak.
 [Jason Yip](http://jchyip.blogspot.co.uk/) talks about some other [common problems](http://martinfowler.com/articles/itsNotJustStandingUp.html#HowDoWeKnowWhenAStand-upIsGoingPoorly).
 The biggest problem that I see though, is that standups have become more about the "status update" than communication and collaboration.